 Except in the case of an emergency (addressed below), non-U.S. law enforcement seeking to obtain information from Ring must work through an applicable MLAT, letter rogatory process, or other available legal or diplomatic channel.
 For more information, you may wish to contact the Office of International Affairs at the U.S. Department of Justice.

-Emergency disclosure requests may be submitted to firstname.lastname@example.org.
+We prioritize requests related to an exigent or emergency situation (e.g., an active crime scene, missing child, endangered adult, or imminent threat of physical harm, etc.).
+Emergency disclosure requests may be submitted to firstname.lastname@example.org and email@example.com.
 Please include “EMERGENCY” in the subject line and explain in the email the nature of the emergency, the information sought, and how the disclosure of the information on an emergency basis will avert the threatened harm.
 Emails from non-law enforcement will not be reviewed or responded to.
 Accordingly, please submit requests only from official, government-issued email addresses.

 Reimbursement.
 Ring may seek reimbursement for costs associated with responding to law enforcement requests for information, particularly if the costs incurred are the result of responding to burdensome or unique requests.